On the left side of the campaign screen, you will see a list of previously created campaigns.

 - Clicks – lists the number of clicks on each link in your template

 - Batches – show sub-sets of email campaigns.
-Some email providers have a limit on the number of emails you can send during a given period to make sure you aren’t a spammer sending out millions of emails and bogging down their servers.
+Some email providers limit the number of emails you can send during a given period to make sure you aren’t a spammer sending out millions of emails and bogging down their servers.
 So, in Settings > Web Services > Marketing & WO Notices > Setup, your system administrator will set up a maximum number of emails that you can send during a specific period.

 So, for our example, let’s assume you have 500 contacts in your campaign.
 Your email provider limits you to 100 emails per hour sent.
 Therefore, your Batches report would show five batches, each consisting of 100 emails.